MikoAL/Lucid/potential_ideas.md

 New Info Block's vector will be used to query in the Short-term Memory vector database, use cross-encoder to check for similarity, if it's above a certain threshold, we will discard the new Info Block and retrive the similar Info Block and push it into Working Memory.

 ## Long-term Memory
 The architecture for Long-term Memory is still a WIP.
-One proposed solution is an Object-Oriented Memory system, which includes People and Event Objects.
+One proposed solution is an Object-Oriented Memory system, which includes Entities and Event Objects.

-- **People Object:** Each individual is assigned a dedicated vector database containing all relevant Information Blocks.
+- **Entity Object:** Each individual is assigned a dedicated vector database containing all relevant Information Blocks.
+  - **person:** A person is nothing but a collection of events that they participated.
+By listing out all of the individual's action, we can get a numerical representaion of that person, with more recent events having a higher weight.
-- **Event Object:** Events are composed of People Objects (if applicable), other Event Objects, and a descriptive string outlining the occurrence.
+- **Event Object:** Events are composed of entities Objects (if applicable), other Event Objects, and a descriptive string outlining the occurrence.

+Note: A person's previous interaction will have the sentence structure of "When [INSERT EVENT HERE], [INSERT NAME HERE] decided to ..."
+Note: Each entity is but a representation of past interactions.
+Note: Each Event Object is but a list of entity interactions.

 ### Diary System
 Entries are placed on a timeline, with Summaries as entries.